Kolaches: A sweet escape

 Ingredients for the posypka:

-- To make the dough, in a large bowl, combine yeast, warm milk, sugar, and one cup of flour.
+- To make the dough, in a large bowl, combine the yeast, warm milk, sugar, and 1 cup of the flour.
 Cover and let it rise until doubled in size.

 - Beat together the eggs, 1/2 cup of melted butter (reserve 1/4 cup for brushing on the pastry), and salt.
-Add egg mixture to yeast mixture and blend.
+Add the egg mixture to the yeast mixture and blend.

 - Stir in about 2 more cups of flour, 1/2 cup at a time.
 The dough should be soft and moist.
 Knead dough for about 10 minutes on floured surface.
 Don’t worry, it’s a joy to knead as the dough is smooth and highly malleable.
 Put dough in a greased bowl and let rise covered until doubled in size—about an hour.

-- Meanwhile, to make the filing, place the fruit in a pan, over with water, bring to a boil then cook on low for 15 minutes, adding sugar to taste (I find the fruit sweet enough so I don’t add sugar, but you may prefer it sweeter), cinnamon, and lemon zest.
+- Meanwhile, to make the filing, place the fruit in a pan, cover with water, bring to a boil, then cook on low for 15 minutes, adding sugar to taste (I find the fruit sweet enough so I don’t add sugar, but you may prefer it sweeter), cinnamon, and lemon zest.
 Mash with a potato masher until you have a puree.

 - To make the popsyka, stir together the flour, sugar, butter, and cinnamon until crumbly.